lukasz-kkk/Checkers-LWJGL/README.md

 Game is still under development, lots of things to do.
 Currently only local multiplayer is available.

 ### To-do
-- Multiplayer
+- Multiplayer mode
-- Player vs CPU
+- Player vs CPU mode
 - Some UI changes

 ### Screenshot